machariamunyi/Legacy-Responsive-Web-Design/README.md

 ```

 - [x] Adjust the Tone of a Color

+> The `hsl()` option in CSS also makes it easy to adjust the tone of a color.
+Mixing white with a pure hue creates a tint of that color, and adding black will make a shade.
+Alternatively, a tone is produced by adding gray or by both tinting and shading.
+Recall that the 's' and 'l' of `hsl()` stand for saturation and lightness, respectively.
+The saturation percent changes the amount of gray and the lightness percent determines how much white or black is in the color.
+This is useful when you have a base hue you like, but need different variations of it.

 - [x] Create a Gradual CSS Linear Gradient
 - [x] Use a CSS Linear Gradient to Create a Striped Element
 - [x] Create Texture by Adding a Subtle Pattern as a Background Image